madlabsinc/mevn-cli/README.md

 ## Features

 - It allows Developers to build webapps with ease in which all the local environment setup is being taken care of.
-All he/she has to do is to focus on writing actual code.
+All they have to do is to focus on writing actual code.
-- It's written in ES6 syntax, which is a developer-friendly syntax that keeps the code simpler and smaller.
+- It uses ES6 syntax, which is developer-friendly and keeps the code simpler and smaller.
-- The whole project is done in modules(thanks to ES6 syntax) which enhances user readability and much more compact code.
+- The whole project is done in modules(thanks to ES6 syntax) which enhances user readability and leads to compact code.
-- MEVN-CLI simplifies the entire workflow by generating boilerplate code as required, automating redundant tasks, etc.
+- MEVN-CLI simplifies developer workflow by generating boilerplate code as required and automating redundant tasks.

 ## Contributing

-Before contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.
+Before contributing a change to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository .
 Take a look at the [Contributing Guidelines](https://github.com/madlabsinc/mevn-cli/wiki/Contributing-Guidelines) to get a better picture regarding the codebase and project structure.

 ### How do I contribute?
 1. Ensure you have no "dummy" files left, if you do then add them to the bottom of `.gitignore`.